chungae9ri/slos/README.md

    - CPU 0 and CPU 1 boots up and running with the identical kernel
    - PERCPU resource storage
    - SGI (Software Generated Interrupt) between CPU 0 and CPU 1
    - Mailbox for communication between CPU 0 and CPU 1

+Build system:
+   - CMake build, Make build both are working
+   - Kconfig and statically linked device tree

 Refer A little book on custom OS developement from scratch.pdf for more information.

-Notes: To petalinux-package for cora z7, petalinux v2019.2 is used and verified
+Notes: To petalinux-package for cora z7, petalinux v2023.2 is used and verified